 Erika set the tone for creating safety and connection between participants.
 The groups are kept small and intimate and provide a safe "container" to go deeper into scary places.
 I appreciated that she brought fresh material and insight to the second class so it still felt fresh.

 I highly recommend this class.
 Having Erika holding the flashlight allowed me to go much deeper into exploring the dark."

-Eileen McGarvey (Befriending Our Shadow I and II-basic level) instagram.com/e_mcgarvey
+Eileen McGarvey (Befriending Our Shadow I and II-basic level, and III) instagram.com/e_mcgarvey